dpgonaws/sunbirdrc2-deployment-aws/documentation/01-Deployment-CDK-Sunbirdrc2.md

 * [Post Installation Procedure](03-Post-Installation-Procedure.md)

 * NOTE:
-In case vault might get sealed, you can unseal it using the *unseal* token which is avaialble in kubernetes secrets.
+If Vault becomes sealed, you have the option to unseal it using the unseal token stored in Kubernetes secrets.

 ```
 kubectl get secrets vault-unseal-key -n <namespace>